ben-laufer/CpG_Me/README.md

 Once you have your sequencing results, the most straightforward approach to merging the results of multiple lanes of data for the same sample is as follows (see [ref](https://www.biostars.org/p/317385/)):

-1. Check to for right number of unique sample IDs for both R1 and R2
+1. Check for the right number of unique sample IDs for both R1 and R2

 ``ls -1 *R1*.gz | awk -F '_' '{print $1}' | sort | uniq | wc -l``